imMMQ/scMageck/README.md

 # Installation

-Currently, no installation is required to run scMAGeCK pipeline (see the demo).
-We will deposit the pipeline into bioconda channel soon.
+You can install scMAGeCK R package by following steps.
+We will submit the R package to Bioconductor soon.

+Open your RStudio and click on the Terminal tab (next to the Console tab):

+    cd scMAGeCK_package_folder

+    R CMD install scmageck_0.99.0.tar.gz

 ## Dependencies